Shoaling and schooling: Reproductive advantages

 A third proposed benefit of fish groups is that they serve a reproductive function.
 They provide increased access to potential mates, since finding a mate in a shoal does not take much energy.
 And for migrating fish that navigate long distances to spawn, it is likely that the navigation of the shoal, with an input from all the shoal members, will be better than that taken by an individual fish.

 Forage fish often make great migrations between their spawning, feeding and nursery grounds.
 Schools of a particular stock usually travel in a triangle between these grounds.
 For example, one stock of herrings have their spawning ground in southern Norway, their feeding ground in Iceland, and their nursery ground in northern Norway.
 Wide triangular journeys such as these may be important because forage fish, when feeding, cannot distinguish their own offspring.

 Capelin are a forage fish of the smelt family found in the Atlantic and Arctic oceans.
 In summer, they graze on dense swarms of plankton at the edge of the ice shelf.
 Larger capelin also eat krill and other crustaceans.
 The capelin move inshore in large schools to spawn and migrate in spring and summer to feed in plankton rich areas between Iceland, Greenland, and Jan Mayen.
 The migration is affected by ocean currents.
 Around Iceland maturing capelin make large northward feeding migrations in spring and summer.
 The return migration takes place in September to November.
 The spawning migration starts north of Iceland in December or January.

-The diagram on the right shows the main spawning grounds and larval drift routes.
-Capelin on the way to feeding grounds is coloured green, capelin on the way back is blue, and the breeding grounds are red.